-Call your health care provider if you have nervous system problems (such as walking or trouble thinking), especially if you know you have been infected with syphilis.
+Call your provider if you have nervous system problems (such as trouble thinking), especially if you know you have been infected with syphilis.

 Go to the emergency room or call the local emergency number (such as 911) if you have seizures.

 Treating primary syphilis and secondary syphilis infections will prevent general paresis.

 Practicing safer sex, such as limiting partners and using protection, may reduce the risk of getting infected with syphilis.
-Avoid direct skin contact with persons who have secondary syphilis.
+Avoid direct skin contact with people who have secondary syphilis.